-Deutsches Haus New Orleans – The German Presence in the Gulf South
+Deutsches Haus New Orleans – The Story of Germans in Louisiana

 I love finding pockets of Germany in unexpected corners of the United States.
 A year ago I visited New Orleans for the Jazz fest, and stumbled across a booth run by women in Dirndl!
 What a surprise to learn that Germans had a HUGE impact on development of the city, and that Germans STILL have strong a presence in New Orleans today.
 Along the St John Bayou near City Park, you will find the center of German life… Deutsches Haus New Orleans.
 Their new building is home to over 1000 members that make up a number of clubs and singing groups, 2 Bars (that also serve food), language classes, culture evenings, movie nights as well as a few more lively celebrations over the year like their Volksfest and Oktoberfest.

 Deutsches Haus New Orleans

 While visiting New Orleans recently, I had the opportunity to spend an evening at Deutsches Haus.
 Their slogan is “the German Presence in the Gulf South“, but I think it could just as easily be German Gemütlichkeit meets Southern Hospitality.
 We wandered in the back door (as family does) and headed straight for the main bar where they have 20 beers on tap… mostly German… as well as wines, soft drinks and a selection of Schnapps.
 While there isn’t a formal restaurant, the bar does serve food.
 We ordered Bratwurst (which came on a Pretzel Bun), Flammkuchen, and a Pretzel.
 Also available was Goulash over Spätzle.
 You won’t walk away hungry!